Insert a Word Document's File Name and Path using Fields

 A file name would normally appear similar to the following example:

-If field codes appear instead, hide the field codes by press Alt + F9.
+If field codes appear instead, you can hide the field codes by pressing Alt + F9.

 Update the FileName field

-If the document’s name has changed or the path, you’ll need to update the field.
+If the document's name or path has changed, you'll need to update the field.

 To update the field, right-click the field and select Update or click the field and press F9.
-You can also press Control + A and then press F9 to update all fields in your document.
+You can also press Ctrl + A and then press F9 to update all fields in your document.

 Add a File Path button to the Quick Access Toolbar